corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * `target.url` - Backup schema archive URL, required if a backup schema is used.
 * `target.user` - Backup schema archive database user, required if a backup schema is used.
 * `target.password` - Backup schema archive database password, required if a backup schema is used.
 * `archivableContractClassStatePrefixes` - Optional list of contract class name prefixes used to filter which transactions are eligible for archiving.
 When set, only transactions where **all** input, output, and reference states' contract classes match at least one of the given prefixes are considered archivable.
 Non-matching transactions are tracked in the iterative archiving model but will never be walked back or marked for deletion.
 If not set or empty, all transactions are archivable (default behavior).
 Entries must not be blank: because every contract class name starts with an empty string, a blank entry (for example, from a trailing comma) would silently make every transaction archivable, so the Archive Service rejects the configuration at node startup instead.
+The filter is evaluated when a transaction is walked back; after widening it, run `recalculate-filtering` to re-evaluate the transactions an earlier walkback had already stopped (see the note below).
 The `delete-transactions` command deliberately ignores this filter: it controls what automatic archiving may select, whereas that command deletes transactions the operator names explicitly.

 Passwords can be obfuscated using Corda's Config Obfuscator tool.